duyiminggood/hello-word/README.md

  # hello-word
-just try
+just try to
-Learn Spring MVC for 7 days before forced into a project...............
+Learn Spring MVC for 7 days before being forced into a project...............